Sensation in San Remo

 Sensation in San Remo is a 1951 West German musical comedy film directed by Georg Jacoby and starring Marika Rökk, Peter Pasetti and Ewald Balser.
 It was one of Rökk's most successful post-war films.
 The film is partly set at the Sanremo Festival in Italy.
 It was shot at the Bendestorf Studios with location shooting taking place on the Italian Riviera in the vicinity of Sanremo.
 It was made in Agfacolor.
 The film's sets were designed by the art director Erich Kettelhut.

 Synopsis

-Cornelia is a respectable but prudish teacher in a girls' school by day and a night a performer in nightclubs.
+Cornelia is a respectable but prudish teacher in a girls' school by day and at night a performer in nightclubs.
 She has only taken this second job in order to raise money to help her family, but keeps it secret from both them and her headmaster.
 Cornelia falls in love with a young composer and accompanies him on a tour of the Italian resorts, where she encounters her headmaster who is there attending a conference.